QuackShot: Retrospective

-GameRankings, an aggregator for video game reviews, assigned the game a score of 77% based on 2 retrospective reviews from Sega-16 and IGN.
-Sega-16 scored it 8 out of 10.
+GameRankings, an aggregator for video game reviews, assigned the game a score of 77% based on two retrospective reviews from Sega-16 and IGN.
+Sega-16 scored it eight out of ten.

 Levi Buchanan from IGN gave QuackShot a 7.3/10, lauding the graphics and animation as excellent, and saying the music was pleasing.
 He criticized the controls, calling them "float-y" and noted the difficulty in executing precision jumps, explaining that "[i]t's far too easy to over- or under-shoot a narrow column and slip to your doom".
 He was also disappointed with the lack of speech samples, explaining that it's "a bit of a drag with a character that is so defined by his voice".
 Buchanan summed up the game as being a "good platformer tripped up by some questionable controls" and recommended the game as "a mildly enjoyable 16-bit platformer that would fit nicely in your Genesis collection".

+In a 2011 review for Hardcore Gaming 101, Audun Sorlie called it “not only one of the best Disney games ever made, but one of the best platformers on the Genesis as a whole”.
+He highlighted the influence of the Indiana Jones series, itself inspired in part by Carl Barks's Donald Duck comics, as well as the engaging “semilinear” gameplay, detailed graphics, smooth animations, and the “glorious soundtrack.”

 In 1992, Mega placed the game at #7 in their "Top Mega Drive Games of All Time" list.
 In 2017, GamesRadar ranked the game 28th on its "Best Sega Genesis/Mega Drive Games of All Time".